Derek Hatton: Media career

 Hatton presented the lunchtime phone-in on 105.4 Century FM when it launched in 1998, titled "The Degsy Debate".
 The BBC Two fly-on-the-wall documentary Trouble at the Top followed the station's launch, and Hatton's training.
 In the 1990s, he worked as Talk Radio's morning phone-in presenter.
 He was the subject of a BBC documentary, My Brilliant Career in 1996.

 In the 1990s, Hatton starred in a series of adverts for Sekonda watches.
 He also appeared on an episode of BBC panel show Have I Got News for You in 1993, alongside Conservative MP and panellist Edwina Currie, also a Liverpudlian.

 In 2010, Hatton appeared in Channel 4's Alternative Election Night Special episode of Come Dine with Me alongside Brian Paddick, Edwina Currie and Rod Liddle.

-Hatton was a director of Rippleffect Studios Limited from 1999 to 2008 His son Ben Hatton was a co-director.
+Hatton was a director of Rippleffect Studios Limited from 1999 to 2008.

 Rejoining the Labour Party

 It was reported in the Liverpool Daily Post in 2007 that Hatton had rejoined the Labour Party and intended to seek selection as a prospective parliamentary candidate in the North West.
 Hatton made clear that he is no longer a Trotskyist, but maintains that he remains firmly on the left of the party, expressing his belief that Labour has to abandon New Labour ideology (or "neo-Tory", as Hatton puts it) and return to its traditional values.

 In October 2008, during an interview with The Sunday Telegraph, Hatton revealed that he had become a capitalist running a property company in Cyprus and driving a £60,000 Range Rover, justifying his change in attitude as "My days in politics were a very long time ago and I lost interest in it after I was expelled from the city council".
 Hatton gave another interview in the same year to the Liverpool Daily Post in which he reasserted his intention to seek selection as a parliamentary Labour candidate for a constituency in Liverpool or elsewhere in the North West at some point in the future.
 Hatton stated that he may challenge "one of the neo-Tory types currently representing Liverpool, like Maria Eagle maybe".